02Kenzo/objectionwiki/Running-On-A-Jailbroken-Device.md

 If you have a jailbroken device, you can start `frida-server` after [installing it](https://www.frida.re/docs/ios/#with-jailbreak) on your device as well as the [client tools](https://www.frida.re/docs/installation/) on your laptop.
+There is no need to patch applications to embed the Frida gadget as Frida can simply inject into a target process.

 With everything installed, run `frida-ps -U` to list all of the processes on the device.